Material Fact in Real Estate: Definition & Disclosure Rules

 Example:

-Imagine a seller knows that the roof has an active leak but chooses not to mention it.
-This is a material fact because it affects the structural integrity and repair cost of the home.
-The agent and seller are legally obligated to disclose it to potential buyers.
+Imagine a seller knows about a boundary dispute with the neighbor but chooses not to mention it.
+This is a material fact because it can affect the buyer’s right to use, enjoy, or sell the property.
+The agent and seller may need to disclose it because the issue directly affects the property’s legal standing and buyer decision-making.

 Immaterial Facts: Not required to disclose unless they directly relate to the property’s condition or legal standing.